mwhy25/currency_converter_two/README.md

 ## Library that has been used

 AXIOS
-GH-PAGES

 ## API
-Get from FIXER.IO Register First So you can use the API, with limited 100Request each month, use it wisely.
+Get from https://exchangeratesapi.io/ Register First So you can use the API, with limited 1000Request each month, use it wisely.

 ## Available Scripts